YodeBee/Tiki-pipeline-project/README.md

 - **Business Goal:** Provide insights into product performance, seller efficiency, and service impacts to optimize Tiki’s offerings.
 - **Technical Goal:** Build an automated pipeline integrating data warehousing and BI, using modern tools.
 - **Key Questions:**
 Descriptive (Hindsight)
-1. What is the overall performance of Tiki’s product portfolio?
+What is the overall performance of Tiki’s product portfolio?
-2. Which categories, brands, and sellers contribute most to revenue?
+Which categories, brands, and sellers contribute most to revenue?
+Xác định các yếu tố chính tạo nên hiệu suất.
 Diagnostic (Insight)
-3. What factors drive product sales and customer satisfaction?
+What factors drive product sales and customer satisfaction?
-4. Why do some products or sellers underperform despite high ratings?
+Why do some products or sellers underperform despite high ratings?
 Predictive (Foresight)
-5. Which product attributes are likely to boost future sales?
+Which product attributes are likely to boost future sales?
-Prescriptive (Action - Recommended)
+Prescriptive (Hành động)
-6. How can Tiki optimize its product strategy and seller support?
+How can Tiki optimize its product strategy and seller support?

 ---